About My Photo Workshops.

 window mount or bean bag

-We try to keep the walking to a minimum, and we can usually drive right up to our destinations.
-The longest walk is usually on when we photography Castle Rock.
-We park nearby and walk about a ¼ mile through sage and somewhat uneven ground.
+We try to keep the walking to a minimum, and we can sometimes walk right up to our destinations.
+More walking is required for the September Elk and Aspens workshop.
 Inquire beforehand if that is an issue for you.
-You would be welcome to photograph near the vehicle if you would rather not make that walk.

 Vermejo ranges from a height of 5900 feet to over 12,000 feet.
 Depending on the workshop, we may explore quite high altitudes.
 We try to do the highest elevations at the end of the workshop so you have some time to acclimate to the altitude before you go.
 Please let us know if you have any health conditions sensitive to altitude and consult with your physician as necessary before you arrive.